 - The rating is an average based on the rating all co-op students have provided for the organization over the past nine terms.

 - The work term rating information is visible to both students and employers.

-- Responses will only reflect ratings of the division and organization, not of the individual hiring manager.
+Student ratings reflect the division and organization only, not of individual hiring managers.

-- The Hiring History section provides summary information about an employers’ co-op hiring history over the past nine terms.
+Hiring History provides summary information about an employer’s co-op hiring history over the past nine terms.

-- The Work Term Rating Summary will be generated when there are enough student ratings to produce an anonymous rating.
-Reports are generated once five or more ratings have been received to maintain anonymity.
+Work Term Rating Summary is generated when there are a minimum of five student ratings (required to produce an anonymous rating).

 There are seven individual questions and an overall satisfaction question.

-- Questions 1 – 7 are on a 5-point scale which is considered to be the most appropriate scale for surveys involving multiple questions.
-This will ensure respondents do not have “survey fatigue” and stop answering the survey.
+- Questions one to seven are on a five-point scale — the most appropriate scale for surveys involving multiple questions.
+The design of the survey helps to ensure respondents do not experience survey fatigue before they complete the survey.

-- Question 8, the overall rating question is on a 10-point scale to be consistent with satisfaction ratings students submit at other points in the term.
+- Question eight, the overall rating question is on a 10-point scale to be consistent with satisfaction ratings students submit throughout the term.

 Students are asked to rate the following: